harperreed/harperreed/details.md

 - 📫 How to reach me: [harper@modest.com](mailto:harper@modest.com)
-- 😄 Pronouns: he/him or they
+- 😄 Pronouns: he/him or they/them